Riizade/Homebrew-Garbage/abilities.md

 Instead of making one attack, you may make two attacks, directed at two different targets.

-Alternate Flavors: Double Strike, Twin Arrows, Soul Link
+Alternate Flavors: Double Strike, Twin Arrows

 Divine Guidance
 -----